vinnieOrdobas/Code-Institute-MS1/README.md

 >
 > I would like to thank:
 >
-> - My mentor, **Brian Macharia**, for his guidance, patience and encouragement throughout this project.
+> - **Victor Miclovich**, my Mentor, for his insights, composure and experience.
+His invaluable assistance helped make this project reality.
-> - **Bim Williams** and **Simen Daehlin** for their selfless approach to sharing of their time, experience, skill and knowledge.
-These sessions and casual chats have allowed me to grow my skill immensely in a short period of time.
+> - **Jim Morel (JimLynx_lead)** for the resources, inspiration and overall awesomeness.
+> - **Anderson Gonçalves** for taking the time to meet me and talk about this project, for tips and incredible insights, but above all, for his friendship.
+> - **Ronaldo Carvalho**, **Nathalia Veronese**, **Mauricio Meirinhos** for always being there for me, for their feedback and to have provided their faces for the project.
+> - **Douglas Santos** for his friendship.
+You're sorely missed brother.
+> - **CI staff** for their care and affableness, and for always make sure I was in the right path.
-> - **CI staff** and **Slack Community** for always being on-hand with questions posted and assistance requests.
+> - **Slack Community** for their help with my code, for support and to make me feel part of the community.
-> - Everyone that takes part in the Slack calls, specifically from the **#In-It-Together** and **#Study-Group** channels.

 ### Support

-> For any issue resolution or assistance, please email Jim Morel on jim.lynx@gmail.com
+> For bug resolution, please reach Vinnie Ordobas on viniordobas@icloud.com.

 ---